solliancenet/tech-immersion-data-ai/day1-exp1/media/dba.md

 ## Task 1: Database migration

-Contoso Auto would like a proof-of-concept (POC) to upgrade and migration their on-premises SQL Server 2008 R2 `ContosoAutoDb` database to SQL Server 2017 running on a VM in Azure.
+Contoso Auto would like a proof-of-concept (POC) to upgrade and migration their on-premises SQL Server 2008 R2 `sales` database to SQL Server 2017 running on a VM in Azure.
 As part of the process, they would like to know about any incompatible features that might block their eventual production move.
 In this task, you will use the [Microsoft Database Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017) (DMA) to perform an assessment on their SQL Server 2008 R2 database, and then migrate the `sales` database from the "on-premises" SQL Server 2008 R2 instance to [SQL Server 2017 on an Azure VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview).

 Microsoft provides multiple tools for streamlining the process of migrating and upgrading databases.
-Contoso Auto is currently running their `ContosoAutoDb` database on an on-premises SQL Server 2008 R2 instance.
+Contoso Auto is currently running their `sales` database on an on-premises SQL Server 2008 R2 instance.
 They are aware that SQL Server 2008 R2 is approaching end-of-support, and they are interested in seeing a proof-of-concept for migrating this database to a newer version of SQL Server.
 In this task, you will be using several migration tools to perform an assessment on the Contoso Auto sales database, and then migrate the database from SQL Server 2008 R2 to SQL Server 2017.

   > **NOTE**: SQL Server 2019 is currently in preview and most of the assessment and migration tools do not yet officially support it.
 However, the experience will be very similar to that of migrating the SQL Server 2017, so we will use that as a substitute for this workshop.

 ### Perform assessment using Database Migration Assistant

 Prior to migrating their database to a newer version, Contoso Auto would like to know about any incompatible features that might block their eventual production move.
-In this task, you will use the Microsoft [Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current) (DMA) to perform assessments on the `ContosoAutoDb` database.
+In this task, you will use the Microsoft [Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current) (DMA) to perform assessments on the `sales` database.
 This assessment will provide reports about any feature parity and compatibility issues between the on-premises database and SQL Server on an Azure VM.

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.